 |Hip Room, Rear||53.2 in.||53.2 in.||53.2 in.|

 Like most other EVs, Kia takes an environmentally conscious approach to the interior design and the materials used in the EV6.
 The clever flat-floor design of the EV6 is accompanied by forward-thinking materials such as recycled plastic and vegan leather upholstery.
 Kia says the interior (depending on the trim) contains up to 100 recycled water bottles.
 Even the seat frames have been constructed out of ultra-light "giga-steel" to increase rear legroom.
-Base models get trim details like plastic scuff plates, while the GT-Line gets Deluxe items and the 1st Edition gets bespoke ones to denote its specialness along with a numbered badge in the cabin.
+Base models get trim details like plastic scuff plates, while the GT-Line gets Deluxe items.
+Light trims can be had in just one color scheme: Black.

-Combination cloth and artificial leather seating are standard on the Light model, while the Wind, GT-Line, and 1st Edition get artificial leather instead.
+Both the Wind and GT-Line get artificial leather instead, in Black or Charcoal with Misty Gray trim.
 The GT-Line has optional faux leather/suede combination seats, with the suede either on the outer edges of the main panels, per your choosing.
-This trim also has a white seat option, in contrast to the standard colors of black or Charcoal/Misty Gray schemes.
+This trim also has a white seat option ($195), in contrast to the standard colors of black or Charcoal/Misty Gray schemes.
 Selecting this also adds bespoke dash trim.